Annex XVIII Reserved Powers of the Board of Trustees

 1. To approve procedures and recommendations to make academic staff redundancies.

-2. To appoint the Director, the Pro-Directors, the Deans of Faculty, the Registrar and the Secretary (who is also normally the Clerk to the Governing Body).
+2. To appoint the Director, the Pro-Directors, the Deans of Faculty, the Registrar and the Secretary (who is also normally the Clerk to the Board of Trustees).

 I. Equality and Diversity